Port Soderick railway station

-Access
+Access & Locale

 The B23 road between Douglas and the village provides vehicular access to the station and passes through a tunnel underneath the line after which the station driveway is directly to the left of the road.

-Locale

 To the eastern end of the station the railway passes over the main road by means of a large stone bridge; at the southerly end the line passes into Crogga Woods from where can be seen the large house and miniature railway.
+The glen of the same name leads from the station to the former beach resort, operational until the early 1990s and now largely demolished, though the former amusement arcade remains.

 Development

 The station was originally provided with a basic wooden building but by 1898 it had become clear that the popularity of the nearby resort demanded a more substantial building; to this end, the current grandiose station was erected and included station masters' residence, refreshment rooms and booking facilities; the latter has been retained as part of the private house but only as a feature and the station is no longer staffed.
+The station building is still extant but in private ownership, having been converted from a derelict state in the 1980s.
+The station remains open but unstaffed; there are two wooden shelters on the platforms.
+A further small hut stood at the easterly end of the station to provide accommodation for station staff at the rare times when the station is used for passing of trains until it was destroyed in a storm in 2012.